 The National Museums Collection Centre at Granton, Edinburgh, provides a home for many of the objects and specimens that are not currently on display in our museums.
 In fact, our collections are so extensive, only a small proportion can ever be shown at once.

-From Moby the whale to dinosaur bones, from motorbikes to traction engines – the material gathered here is as diverse as it is vast.
+From butterflies to dinosaur bones, motorbikes to traction engines – the material gathered here is as diverse as it is vast.

 The stored material enables us to refresh exhibitions and study subjects in depth.